awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 ## Using custom health checks<a name="as-configure-healthcheck"></a>

-If you have your own health check system, you can send the instance's health information directly from your system to Amazon EC2 Auto Scaling using the AWS CLI or an AWS SDK\.
+If you have your own health check system, you can send the instance's health information directly from your system to Amazon EC2 Auto Scaling using the AWS CLI or an SDK\.
 The following examples show how to use the AWS CLI to configure the health state of an instance and then verify the instance's health state\.

 Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command to set the health state of the specified instance to `Unhealthy`\.